Tractors

 • The tractor should have a low turning radius to work efficiently in small paddy fields.

 Choose your tractor according to the soil conditions and the paddy field.
-You can also check out our Top 10 puddling special tractors blog on Tractorkarvan for better decision.
+You can also check out our Top 10 puddling special tractors blog on Tractorkarvan for better decisions.

-Frequently Asked Questions On A Comprehensive Guide on Puddling in Rice Farming:
+Frequently Asked Questions On Puddling in Rice Farming

 1. What is puddling in paddy field?